pjotrp/bioruby-pipeline/doc/bio-pipeline-environment.md

 ```

 some variables used in the template, such as *in_file* are defined
 inside the template.
+This should be limited, as these variables are
+not so variable when templates are shared.
+Here it may be acceptable,
+if we assume the data is always made availble in a file named 'aa.fa'.

-Other variables, such as *muscle_bin* and
-*output_dir* are set outside the template.
+Other variables, such as *muscle_bin* and *output_dir* are set outside
+the template.  *muscle_bin* is a binary search path set by the outside
+environment.  *output_dir* is a typical CoC value set by bio-pipeline
+itself.
+These variables are treated in the following sections.

+## bio-pipeline settings (CoC)

+(more soon)

+## Binary search path

+(more soon)